JBL LE26 tweeter

 .jpg)

-a plastic faceplate, slightly conveks, which is
+faceplate, slightly conveks, which is not such a

-not such a great idea.
-Inverting the faceplate
+great idea.
+Inverting the faceplate makes a

-makes a better performance as seen here:
+better performance as seen here:

 Red = conveks faceplate, blue = inverted